Lessons from the Front Lines of Online and Blended Instruction

 Quite a few rapid changes have taken place in instruction at Georgia State the last few months.
 We’ve all learned a lot as faculty have risen to the occasion with truly creative and effective instructional methods that we can share to ensure best practices across student learning at the university.
 Join us in building this lessons learned toolbox for online and blended instruction.

-Join a Community of Faculty for Virtual Conversation
+Join a Community of Fellow Faculty for Virtual Conversations

 Getting Maximum Educational Value from In-Person Blended Class Sessions